st-tech/gatling-operator/docs/quickstart-guide.md

 ## Create a Cluster
 Create a cluster using kind.
-It is recommended to use 1.18 or higher for clusters created with kind.
-The Image version of Node used in kind can be found in the [release notes](https://github.com/kubernetes-sigs/kind/releases).
+1.18 or higher version is recommended for the Kubernetes cluster.
+Node Images for kind can be found in the [release notes](https://github.com/kubernetes-sigs/kind/releases).

 ```bash
 kind create cluster